-Yesterday, a client that I am often in contact with at the office stopped by to give me an update.
+Recently, a client that I am often in contact with at the office stopped by to give me an update.
 He was actually a little upset.
-He had recently found a new job, and he was worried that he could no longer pursue his VA Disability Claim.
+He had recently found a new job, and he was worried that he could no longer pursue his VA disability claim.

-I quickly took this Veteran into one of our consultation rooms and explained to him how VA Disability Compensation works.
-I explained that even if he made 30 million dollars a year, he would still be eligible for Disability Compensation benefits.
+I quickly took this veteran into one of our consultation rooms and explained to him how VA disability compensation works.
+I explained that even if he made 30 million dollars a year, he would still be eligible for disability compensation benefits.
 He seemed a little hesitant about that, so I explained further.
-VA Disability Compensation is not income-based.
-Thus, the amount of money a Veteran makes in a given year has no effect on his compensation.
+VA disability compensation is not income-based.
+Thus, the amount of money a veteran makes in a given year has no effect on his or her compensation.
 He understood, but then replied, “My buddy lost his compensation because he and his wife made too much money.”

-After hearing this, I explained to him that his buddy probably did not receive Disability Compensation, but rather he likely received a Pension.
-A lot of people do not realize that Disability Compensation and Pension are actually two separate things.
-Due to the fact that Pension is income-based, you may lose that benefit depending upon your income.
+After hearing this, I explained to him that his buddy probably did not receive disability compensation, but rather he likely received a Pension.
+A lot of people do not realize that disability compensation and Pensions are actually two separate things.
+Due to the fact that a Pension is income-based, you may lose that benefit depending upon your monthly earnings.

-At Jan Dils Attorneys at Law, we never hesitate to educate Veterans about the VA Process.
+At our firm, we never hesitate to educate veterans about the VA disability claims process.
 This is just one of the many ways we serve our clients.
-If you would like to know more about what we do, or if you would like a FREE consultation, give us a call at 1-877-526-3457, or tell us about your claim now by clicking here.
+If you would like to know more about what we do, or if you would like a FREE consultation, give us a call today.